The Tropical Variety of Symmetric Rank 2 Matrices: Acknowledgements

 \section{Acknowledgements}

 We thank Skye Binegar, Cvetelina Hill, and Bo Lin for their contributions and Daniel Irving Bernstein for helpful discussions.
 We also thank Andrew Reimer-Berg for his insight on the recurrence in Lemma \ref{lem:1-vertex-trunk}.
 JY and MC were partially supported by NSF-DMS grant \#1855726.
+We thank the referee for detailed comments which helped improve the exposition. \usetikzlibrary{shapes.geometric} \usetikzlibrary{arrows}